cruzerngz/gotree/README.md

 In comparison, the `tree` command takes up a measly 87KB, though it links to external libraries.

 Surprisingly, `gotree` is faster than `tree` at doing... things.
-Keep in mind that `tree` accepts something like 50 command line flags while `gotree` has only 1.
+Keep in mind that `tree` accepts something like 50 command line flags while `gotree` only accepts 1.

 I ran these on a directory with 4123 subdirectories, 46505 files; and...
 ```